apessina/jamovi-deval/README.md

 ## About last versions

-`0.1.2` Added DeLong's z-test table option with H₁: AUC ≠ 0.5, created conditional description informing the direction of the ROC curve and changed the plot, now with decimal scale for axis instead of percentage.
+`0.1.2` Added DeLong's z-test option with H₁: AUC ≠ 0.5, added dynamic note for cut-offs table informing the direction of the ROC curve and changed the plot, now with decimal scale for axis instead of percentage.
 Variable title now explicitly inform 1 for cases and 0 for controls.

 `0.1.1` Added the confidence interval for AUC with custom confidence level, new metrics in local maximas table and changed the plot x-axis to increasing 1-Specificity.